Mac

 Petra Eriksson/ABRAMS

 “Arawelo remains one of the greatest rulers in Somali records and one of the OG feminists of world history,” Lee writes.
-“A variant on her call continues to be a Somalian time period for a lady or lady who’s assertive and impartial.
-Love her or hate her, all variations of her life renowned the mark she left on the Somali humans.
+“A variant on her call continues to be a Somalian period for a lady or lady who’s assertive and impartial.
+Love her or hate her, all variations of her life are renowned for the mark she left on Somali humans.
 It’s almost like the phrase ‘yaaaas kweeeen’ became invented for her.”
 Clelia Duel Mosher – The Sex-Positive Doctor Who Put Women’s Health First (1863–1940, United States).

 Petra Eriksson/ABRAMS